askrella/askrella-llm/README.md

-# Askrella LLM
+# Askrella LLM: Custom Data Q&A

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Askrella LLM is a Flask-based API project that utilizes [Langchain](https://github.com/hwchase17/langchain) and [LlamaIndex](https://github.com/jerryjliu/llama_index) to create a LLM powered chat application.
-It provides endpoints for ingesting documents, allowing users to perform Q&A against their own data.
+Askrella LLM is a Flask-based API project that leverages [Langchain](https://github.com/hwchase17/langchain) and [LlamaIndex](https://github.com/jerryjliu/llama_index) to create a chat application powered by Language Model (LLM).
+This project allows you to ingest your own data from raw text or URLs and perform question-answering (Q&A) against it.

+## Key Features

+- Ingest your own data from raw text or URLs
+- Perform Q&A against your ingested data
+- Uses a local sentence transformer for generating embeddings, making it cost-effective

 ## Info about Models